tensorway/classification_from_multiple_sets/README.md

 # Joint training
 The repository enables joint training on all combinations of the above 3 datasets (MNIST, SVHN, CIFAR10).
 Here is the confusion matrix for MNIST and SVHN:
 ![img](imgs/mnist_and_svhn.png)
+The model seems to behave like a classifier which forwards the image to one of the two submodels (one for MNIST one for SVHN).
+This is probably due to the fact that it is easy to distinguish MNIST digit from SVHN digit (based on color).